https://www.humantruth.info/taiwan_human_rights_and_freedom.html

 | Telephone | +8864 |

 When it comes to ensuring human rights and freedom, Taiwan leads the world, setting excellent examples.
 Taiwan performs the best for its average Freedom in the World rating and in freethought5.
 It comes in the best 20 for combatting modern slavery6.
-And finally, it does better than average in supporting press freedom7 (the best in Asia), supporting personal, civil & economic freedoms8 (one of the best in Asia) and in LGBT equality in the 2020s9.
-In 2019, Taiwan became the first Asian country to legalise same-sex marriage10.
+And finally, it does better than average when it comes to supporting press freedom7 (the highest in Asia) and in LGBT equality in the 2020s8.
+In 2019, Taiwan became the first Asian country to legalise same-sex marriage9.

 #equality #freedom #gender_equality #human_rights #morals #politics #prejudice #taiwan #tolerance